 Our study shows that Botrytis cinerea is the prevalent fungus carried through seedling crops by fungus gnats.
-Both fungus gnats and Botrytis grow best under the high-moisture environments of greenhouses and require either dead or dying foliage or decaying organic matter to complete their life cycles.
-Therefore, a combination of cultural controls including prompt of overwatering, and use of techniques that encourage rapid drying of seedling foliage can be an effective tool for reducing the incidence and severity of both pests.
+Both fungus gnats and Botrytis grow best under the highmoisture environments of greenhouses and require either dead or dying foliage or decaying organic matter to complete their life cycles.
+Therefore, a combination of cultural controls including prompt and thorough sanitation of seedling crops, avoidance of overwatering, and use of techniques that encourage rapid drying of seedling foliage can be an effective tool for reducing the incidence and severity of both pests.
 Although chemical pesticides may provide temporary relief to disease symptoms elicited by fungus gnats and Botrytis, long-term control can only be achieved through an integrated pest management plan.